Computable analysis on the space of marked groups: Introduction

+It now appears that, in order to define functions that are ``computable for groups given by a solution to the word problem'', it is necessary and sufficient to be able to define computability on the Cantor space $\{0,1\}^{\mathbb{N}}$.

+We will thus turn our attention to the mathematical field where computability on Cantor space and on other spaces with cardinality that of the continuum is studied: \emph{computable analysis}.

-Computable analysis is a concept that goes back to Turing's seminal 1936 paper \cite{Turing1936}, where Turing, right after having defined Turing machines, defines those real numbers whose decimal expansion can be output by such machines, the \emph{computable real numbers}, and discusses computability of several classical real valued functions.
+Defining computable functions on the Cantor space and on the set of real numbers is a problem that goes back to Turing himself, who, in \cite{Turing1936}, right after having defined the machines that now bear his name, introduced those real numbers whose decimal expansion can be output by such a machine, the \emph{computable real numbers}, and proposed a notion of a computable function from the computable reals to the computable reals.

-Computable analysis was later on extended to computability on the Cantor and Baire spaces.
-In each of those settings, the topologies and metric of the underlying sets play a very important role in the study of computable functions, because it can be proven that \emph{computable functions must be continuous}.
-In fact, it can even be shown that computable functions defined on those sets are \emph{effectively continuous} (here, this means that in the $\epsilon$-$\delta$-statement of continuity, the $\delta$ can be computed from the $\epsilon$, see Section \ref{sec:Main-results-in} for a definition).
-The different continuity theorems that exist in computable analysis are some of the most fundamental results of this domain.
-We will quote in Section \ref{sec:Main-results-in} the continuity results of Mazur \cite{Mazur63}, Kreisel, Lacombe and Schoenfield \cite{KLS57}, Ceitin \cite{Ceitin1967} and Moschovakis \cite{Moschovakis1964}.

-The relevant topology to study decision problems for groups given by word problem algorithms is the Chabauty-Grigorchuk topology \cite{Grigorchuk1985} that defines what is known as the space of marked groups, it is naturally generated by an ultrametric distance.

-Thanks to the metric and topology of the space of marked groups, we are able to anchor the study of decision problems for groups described by word problem algorithms into computable analysis: the set of marked groups with solvable word problem, equipped with the topology of the space of marked groups, is an effectively complete recursive metric space, to which several known results of computable analysis can be applied, in particular a lemma due to Markov (\cite{Markov54}, English in \cite{Markov1963}) which we use to study the decidability of different group properties.

-However, we prove that the space of marked groups is not a recursive Polish space, and that none of the known methods of computable analysis that are used to prove continuity of computable functions can be applied to it.
-Because of this, we propose the continuity problem on the space of marked groups\emph{ }as an interesting problem, that may foster research both in group theory and in computable analysis.

-Finally, note that while most of our results only concern the set of groups with solvable word problem, this is not always the case.
-We prove for instance that the set of LEF groups (which is the closure of the set of finite groups inside the space of marked groups) is not a co-Lacombe set (Theorem \ref{thm:LEF not co LACOMBE}).
-This means that the complement of the set of LEF groups cannot be expressed as a computable union of basic clopen sets.
-This result shows, in a certain sense, that the set of LEF groups is closed but not ``effectively closed''.
-This result concerns the actual, uncountable, set of LEF groups, and not only the countable set of LEF groups with solvable word problem.

-The existing tools of Markovian computable analysis that are used in this paper are not well suited to systematically classify actual subsets of a topological space as ``effectively open'' or ``effectively closed''.
-It is safer to restrict oneself to their countable skeleton of computable points, here, this means restricting our attention to groups with solvable word problem.